ConduitNetwork/docs/infrastructure/storage/storage.rst

 Default Storage
 ^^^^^^^^^^^^^^^

-The default Storage path for Virtual Images, Backups, Deployment Archives, Archive Service, and Archived Snapshots is `var/opt/morpheus/morpheus-ui/`.
-Its is recommended to add Storage Buckets and File Shares for these targets in the `Infrastructure -> Storage` section to avoid running out of disk space on the |morpheus| Appliance.
+The default Storage path for Virtual Images, Backups, Deployment Archives, Archive Service, and Archived Snapshots is `var/opt/conduit/conduit-ui/`.
+Its is recommended to add Storage Buckets and File Shares for these targets in the `Infrastructure -> Storage` section to avoid running out of disk space on the |conduit| Appliance.

 .. include:: buckets.rst
 .. include:: file_shares.rst